danielanapoli/NoVizThermal/README.md

 1. Inside the repository, you will find a folder called **_arduino_** that contains a folder called **_thermaltrackpad_**
 1. Pick the file called **_thermaltrackpad.ino_**
 1. Click on the **_open_** button
-1. Install the needed libraries
+1. Install the **_VSync.h_** library
-    - Don't forget to find this
+    - You can find instructions here: https://github.com/erniejunior/VSync

 ### To set up Processing
 1. Open the Processing IDE